Myles Straw Player Props: Guardians vs. Royals

-On Tuesday, Myles Straw (.250 batting average in his past 10 games, with a double, a triple, three walks and an RBI) and the Cleveland Guardians play the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 8:10 PM ET.
+The Cleveland Guardians and Myles Straw, who went 0-for-4 last time out, take on Austin Cox and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Brewers.
+He had a hitless performance in his most recent game (0-for-4) against the Royals.

 Myles Straw Game Info & Props vs. the Royals